 If Acuity is embedded into your website, be sure that your website is also using Google Analytics Universal (analytics.js) so that the customer is tracked between your website and Acuity.

-There is also an even with category acuity, action view, and label forms which is fired on the second page where someone goes to view the forms.
+There is also an event with category acuity, action view, and label forms which is fired on the second page where someone goes to view the forms.
 You can use this in your funnels to see how many people load the scheduler (a page view), view the forms step (this "view" "forms" event), and finally book an appointment (the appointment-completed event).

 Are referrals for goals showing your domain?